textcreationpartnership/A01349/README.md

 #####Front#####

-IOANNIS PALSGRAVI LONDONIENSIS, ECPHRASIS ANGLICA IN COMOEDIAM ACOIASTI.¶ THE Comedye of Acolaſtus
 1. ❧TO THE MOSTE EXCELLENT PRINCE AND OVR MOST REDOVB ted ſouerayne lorde, HENRY the.
 VIII. by the grace of god kynge of Englande and of Fraunce, defender of the faythe, lorde of Irelande, and ſupreme heed in erth immediately vnder Chriſte, of the Churche of Englande, his moſte humble and moſt obeyſaunt Chapleyn, Iohn Palſgraue, bacheler of diuinitie, deſyreth perfecte felicitie and proſperous ſucceſſe in all his noble affayres.

 1. A declaration vvhat the names vſed by the auctour in this Comedy, do ſignifye.